tehmou/jsFacer/README.md

 jsFacer 0.1.1
 =============

-A lightweight utility for interface-like behavior.
+A lightweight utility for interface-like behavior in JavaScript.
 Depends on [underscore.js](http://documentcloud.github.com/underscore/), and [Jasmine](http://pivotal.github.com/jasmine/) for tests.

 Usage